 MTC approved the 2017 Transportation Improvement Program (TIP) and Transportation-Air Quality Conformity Analysis for Plan Bay Area and the 2017 TIP on September 28, 2016.
-The 2017 TIP has been forwarded to Caltrans to be included in the 2017 Federal-Statewide Transportation Improvement Program (FSTIP) by reference.
+The 2017 TIP is included in Caltrans’ 2017 Federal-Statewide Transportation Improvement Program (FSTIP) by reference.
 The 2017 FSTIP was approved by the State on November 16, 2016.
 FHWA and FTA approved the 2017 FSTIP on December 16, 2016.

 The Transportation Improvement Program, or TIP, is a comprehensive four-year regional spending plan — and required by federal law.

 But this just begins to tell the tale of the TIP.
 Here are nine more facts:

 - MTC must adopt a new TIP at least once every four years; and the California Department of Transportation (Caltrans) requires our region to update its TIP every two years.

 - The Federal Highway Administration and the Federal Transit Administration must approve the TIP.

 - The TIP lists all transportation projects and programs for which any action by a federal agency is expected — not just funding.

 - The TIP includes major regional projects funded with local or state dollars, even those with no federal money.